Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

     "class": "",

     },
-    "tags": "", // Provides symbols and affects additional GUI behaviors (as binary toggles); Derived from function/class attributes or from presets or from user specification; Symbol set: pure, procedural, blocking, server, plotting, locked, log, document
+    "tags": "", // Provides symbols and affects additional GUI behaviors (as binary toggles); Derived from function/class attributes or from presets or from user specification; Symbol set: pure, procedural, blocking, server, plotting, locked, log, document, content-only (no inputs and output pins are allowed, useful for annotations)
     "inputs": { // User authored input definitions and connections

     },